Blockchain Technology Explained

 Blockchain is a technology that can allow individuals and companies to make instantaneous transactions on a network without any middlemen (if they are decentralized).
 Transactions made on blockchain are completely secure, and, by function of blockchain technology, are kept as a record of what happened.
 Cryptographic encryption algorithms ensure that no record of a transaction on blockchain can be altered after the fact.

-“Emerging”: Blockchain is emerging, which means it’s still being tested.
-Although the financial services industry in particular has embraced blockchain, with 40 or so of their biggest companies trying it out, many different industries stand to benefit from blockchain.
+It’s important to note that blockchain is still emerging, which means many of its use cases are still being tested.
+Although the financial services industry in particular has embraced blockchain, with one out of every three businesses planning to adopt blockchain by 2020, many different industries stand to benefit from blockchain.